Analytics

 • Engagement rate: Percentage of engaged sessions

-• Bounce rate (GA4): Percentage of non-engaged sessions
+• Bounce rate (Google Analytics 4): Percentage of non-engaged sessions

 What affects bounce rate